-How To Spot A Masters Winner - Golf Monthly
+How To Spot A Masters Winner for 2018 at Augusta National

 Phil Mickelson at number three in in 2010 is the highest ranked player to win in the last decade.
 The likes of Angel Cabrera (ranked 69th in 2009), Zach Johnson (ranked 56th in 2007) and Trevor Immelman (ranked 29th in 2008) prove there is value to be had when betting further down the field.

+Fuzzy Zoeller in 1979 is the only rookie to have won the US Masters since the second tournament…. the odds of a rookie winning are very low.

-Not European
+Not European or Asian player

-Willett is the only European winner since Jose Maria Olazabal in 1999, so as far as the trend book is concerned, it’s unlikely to happen again soon.
+Garcia and Willett are the only European winners since Jose Maria Olazabal in 1999 to win, so as far as the trend book is concerned, it’s unlikely to happen again soon.
+(I for one hope this is wrong).
+YE Yang is still the only player from Asia to have won a Major and no one from that continent has won the Masters, so for this argument we are excluding players from both these continents… of course the likes of McIlroy, Casey, Molinari Haotong Li, Si Woo Kim and Hideki Matsuyama tick the rest of the boxes.

 Not Aged Over 40

 In the last decade all 10 winners were under 40.
-Mickelson and Cabrera (both 39) were the oldest, while Willett, Spieth Schwartzel and Immelmen all came in under 28-years-old
+Mickelson and Cabrera (both 39) were the oldest, while Reed, Willett, Spieth, Schwartzel and Immelmen all came in under 28-years-old.
+The average of the US Masters winner this decade is 30.6

 Made The Cut The Previous Year

-Willett was 38th on his debut and won the next year, while Spieth followed his debut 2nd finish with a win.
-Watson (50th), Adam Scott (8th), Watson (38th), Schwartzel (30th), Mickelson (5th), Cabrera (25th), Immelman (55th) and Johnson (32nd) all also made cut the year before they won.
+This one stat doesn’t work for Patrick Reed as he missed the cut in 2017 before winning in 2018.
+But it does have a lot of times where it has worked – Danny Willett was 38th on his debut and won the next year, while Spieth followed his debut 2nd finish with a win.
+Garcia (34th), Watson (50th), Adam Scott (8th), Watson (38th), Schwartzel (30th), Mickelson (5th), Cabrera (25th), Immelman (55th) and Johnson (32nd) all also made cut the year before they won.

 This Year’s Contenders

 So who fits the profile for this year you ask?

-Just five names.
+Well there are more than usual this year – so many good players have been playing well this season –

+Bryson Dechambeau, Rickie Fowler, Branden Grace, Marc Leishman, Louis Oosthuizen, Xander Schauffele, Adam Scott and Justin Thomas all tick all of the boxes above.